reynoldsme/octant/README.md

-# octant
+# Octant

-A Go CLI tool and library for rendering images and GIF animations in the terminal using Unicode 16.0 [octant block characters](https://www.unicode.org/charts/PDF/Unicode-16.0/U160-1CC00.pdf) with ANSI 24-bit truecolor.
+Octant is a Go CLI tool and library for rendering images and GIF animations in the terminal using Unicode 16.0 [octant block characters](https://www.unicode.org/charts/PDF/Unicode-16.0/U160-1CC00.pdf) with ANSI 24-bit truecolor.